wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 OpenID Connect extends OAuth 2.0.
 The OAuth 2.0 protocol provides API security via scoped access tokens, and OpenID Connect provides user authentication and single sign-on (SSO) functionality.

-This page contains detailed information about the OAuth 2.0 / OpenID Connect endpoints that Okta exposes on its authorization servers.
-For higher-level information about how to use this endpoints, see the [Okta Authentication Guide](/authentication-guide/).
+This page contains detailed information about the OAuth 2.0 and OpenID Connect endpoints that Okta exposes on its authorization servers.
+For higher-level information about how to use these endpoints, see the [Okta Authentication Guide](/authentication-guide/).

 ## Endpoints